 Cortina’s central location in the Ampezzo Dolomites means easy access to the Sorapiss Group, Tofane Group, Croda da Lago Group, Cristallo Group, and even the Sexten Dolomites.

-It also means that Cinque Torri, Lagazuoi Tunnels, Rifugio Lagazuoi, Rifugio Nuvolau, Passo Giau, Lago Federa, Lago di Sorapis, Tofana di Rozes, Tre Cime di Lavaredo, and other top Dolomites attractions are within reach.
+It also means that Rifugio Nuvolau and Cinque Torri, Lagazuoi Tunnels, Rifugio Lagazuoi, Passo Giau and Mondeval Plateau, Lago Federa, Lago di Sorapis, Tre Cime di Lavaredo, and other top Dolomites attractions are within reach.

 12. Lago Federa